SuperMoney logo

 • The percentages of auto loans to less risky prime and near-prime borrowers have grown, while riskier loans to lower-credit-score borrowers have shrunk.

-• Auto loan volume and originations are at an all-time high.
+• Auto loan volume and originations are lower than the previous year.

-• The average credit score for borrowers has never been higher.
+• The average credit score for borrowers has never been higher; however, the average auto loan balance soared in 2023 Q3.

-So, what is the state of the U.S. auto finance market?
-Can we expect the industry to continue expanding, or are we on the cusp of a contraction?
-What can we expect from the sector in 2023?
+So, what is the current condition of the U.S. auto finance market?
+Are we anticipating further growth in the industry, or might we be approaching a downturn?
+What developments can we anticipate within the sector in 2024?

 But first, let’s take a step back and see how the auto loan industry fits in the economy as a whole.